yasenstar/books/Do_Nothing.md

 As you move up in the world, people will look to you to think big thoughts and orchestrate the big issues; they will want you to use broad brush-strokes rather than focusing on details -- even if you are really good at being a detail person.

+A simple solution can allow you to success at doing less: figure out who among your team members is good at a particular job _and let them do it_ -- even if it's something that you can do well.

+"Don't let perfect interfere with good enough." --- "comparative advantage"

+... particularly important for leaders: your comparative advantage, as a leader, is _not_ to get involved in doing different jobs.
+Instead, you must focus on facilitating others' performance and orchestrating their actions so that they combine their efforts into the most effective final product.

+This is what great leaders do. ---

+- They don't work; the facilitate and orchestrate.
+- They think of great strategies and help other people implement them.
+- They spend their time on achieving the foresight to be able to see new developments as or just before they happen.
+- They take a broad, comprehensive view of their terrain (倾向) while they also notice some of the key details so they can confidently choose the best of many possible forks in the road.
+- They don't do anything -- except think, make key decisions, help people do their jobs better, and add a touch of organizational control to make sure the final recipes come out okay.

+__Leaders who are too busy working, doing a job, can't do these (above) things -- and their teams suffer.__

+Doing Nothing is not easy for people who like their work and are driven to succeed.
+It is also not easy for people whose ancestors had to work hard just to survive.
+But if you can get yourself to _Do Nothing_, you will soon find that your team members will grow as a TEAM, and you will grow as a LEADER. _You just have to get out of their way_.

+Here's what you can actually do: to be a truly effective leader, you should be a _facilitator_ and an _orchestrator_.

+- Rather than doing work that your team members can do, help them do their jobs better.
+- Facilitate their performance rather than interfering with it.
+- Then add a touch of orchestration, to make sure that Annie finishes her work before William does his so that everything will be ready at the right time.
+- When you facilitate and orchestrate will, your team members will work well, individually and collectively.

 # 2. Focus on Them